gyang1125/mydemo/bmw-test/readme.md

     ![swaggerui](src\main\resources\screenshots\swaggerui.PNG)

-    Because of authorization, browser will be redirected to login page and then you will be asked for logging in with:
+    Note that, because of authorization, browser will be redirected to login page and then you will be asked for logging in with:

     ```
     username= bmw